 Critical Biodiversity Areas are areas required to meet biodiversity targets for ecosystems, species and ecological processes.
-The primary purpose of a map of Critical Biodiversity Areas and Ecological Support Areas (ESA) is to guide decision-making about where best to locate development.
-It should inform landuse planning, environmental assessment and authorisations, and natural resource management, by a range of sectors whose policies and decisions impact on biodiversity.
+The primary purpose of a map of Critical Biodiversity Areas and Ecological Support Areas (ESA) is to inform land-use planning, environmental assessment and authorisations, and natural resource management, by a range of sectors whose policies and decisions impact on biodiversity.

-The CBA Map is linked to a set of land-use guidelines which describes the compatible and incompatible land uses associated with each biodiversity category.
 The CBA and ESA within the Lepelle-Nkumpi Municipality can be summarised as follow:

-- A total of 62% of the Municipality is designated as Critical Biodiversity Areas (CBA) which include: - 17% Protected Areas Protected Areas and Protected Areas pending declaration under NEMPA. - 35 % Critical Biodiversity Area 1 (CBA1) which can be considered "irreplaceable" - 10% Critical Biodiversity Area 2 (CBA2) where conservation is optional but highly desirable. - Ecological Support Areas (ESA) have been split on the basis of land cover into ESA 1 (11%) and ESA 2 (9%).
+- A total of 62% of the Municipality is designated as Critical Biodiversity Areas (CBA) which include: - 17% Protected Areas Protected Areas and Protected Areas pending declaration under NEMPA. - 35 % Critical Biodiversity Area 1 (CBA1) which can be considered "irreplaceable" - 10% Critical Biodiversity Area 2 (CBA2) where conservation is optional but highly desirable. - Ecological Support Areas (ESA) has been split on the basis of land cover into ESA 1 (11%) and ESA 2 (9%).
 ESA 1 areas are largely in their natural state while ESA 2 areas are no longer intact but potentially retain significant importance in terms of maintaining landscape/ ecosystem connectivity. - Other Natural Areas make up 12% of the Municipality.